canmom/canmom.github.io/fiction/undefinedbehaviour.md

 ---

-It was, at first glance, a storeroom.
+It is, at first glance, a storeroom.

-At least, that's what my mind went to.
+At least, that's what my mind jumps to.
 Hundreds of crates, stacked four high on shelves.
-But then I saw that each crate was wired into the wall, multiple colours of cable all carefully tied in thick braids, and each box bore a small screen showing some numbers.
+But no: each crate is wired into the wall, multiple colours of cable all carefully tied in thick braids, and each box bears a small screen showing some numbers.
 A server room, then..?
+But these boxes are far too chunky.

-Violet rolled her wheelchair up to one of the racks.
-Yeong-Mi found some handle and rolled one of the crates out on built-in rails.
-There was a glass panel on the top, and she stepped aside so I could look in.
+Violet rolls her wheelchair up to one of the racks.
+Yeong-Mi finds some handle and rolls one of the crates out, smooth and silent on built-in rails.
+There's a glass panel on the top, and she steps aside so I can look in.

 "Violet, that's a person."

-Under the glass, eyes closed serenely, was recognisably the face and upper body of... someone.
-Not anyone I knew.
-Their hair was shaved, and I saw with a mix of fascination and alarm that the wires went to some kind of interface on the scalp, that there were other wires running around their body, connecting up to other interfaces or electrode pads.
-A respirator covered the mouth.
-I was looking at a piece of cyberpunk concept art, surely.
+Under the glass, eyes closed serenely, is recognisably the face and upper body of... someone.
+Not anyone I know.
+Their hair is shaved, and there, oh, fuck---the wires connect to some kind of interface on the scalp, and there are other wires running around their body, more interfaces and electrode pads.
+A respirator covers the mouth.
+I'm looking at a piece of cyberpunk concept art, surely.
 One of my inscrutable little animations with the dolls.

-From here, I could see that the numbers included medical information: heart rate, blood pressure, sugar levels, and a great deal of other data I could only speculate about.
-The window showed the face and clavicles, and I couldn't make out much else.
-But it did not look like there was enough space in the box to fit this person.
-The inside seemed to be padded, at least, but...
-I couldn't help but think about bed sores.
+And now, I can see that the numbers list medical information: heart rate, blood pressure, sugar levels, and a great deal more mysterious acronyms I can only speculate about.
+Through the window, I can about make out the face, the clavicles and shoulders...
+But it really doesn't look like there's enough space in that box.
+It's big, but not *coffin* big.
+And what about bed sores?
+How long have they been in there...?

-A quick look around the room gave me an estimate.
+A quick look around the room gives an estimate.
 Four people per rack, maybe a couple dozen racks in this room, and a door at the end suggested there might be others...

-"I told you she wouldn't freak out." said Violet, incongruously.
+"I told you she wouldn't freak out." says Violet, incongruously.
 "She's crazy horny for this kind of thing."

 "Hold on, I might."
-I managed to say.
-Turned my gaze back to the person in the box, legs feeling week.
+I just about manage.
+Is she serious?
+Turning my gaze back to the person in the box, legs feeling weak.
 "What the fuck, Violet, your players are, what, the actual fucking Sybil system?"

-Yeong-Mi shot Violet a questioning glance.
-"Old anime." she said.
+Yeong-Mi shoots Violet a glance.
+"Old anime." she says, rolling her eyes a bit.
+"Basically the Matrix."
 Then, to me: "Not exactly.
 It's basically impossible to sustain a brain outside a human body with today's technology."

 "I don't know what is or isn't possible after seeing this!"